turingschool/front-end-curriculum/lessons/module-2/js-5.md

 console.log(dog.scientificName);    // Canis lupus familiaris
 console.log(dog['scientificName']); // Canis lupus familiaris
 ```

 #### Exercises
 Create an object with the following keys:
 book1, book2... ...book199, book200

+---

 ### Arrays
 Arrays are objects where there exists a relationship between any properties which correspond with an integer and the length property.
-In addition, array object inherit from the Array.prototype which gives them additional helper functions (i.e. push, pop, forEach...).
+In addition, array objects inherit from the Array.prototype which gives them additional helper functions (i.e. push, pop, forEach...).

+Basically what this means is that arrays are objects with special methods which make it easier to add and remove properties as well as methods which make it easier to interact with all of it's properties.

 ### Functions
 Functions are objects that contain js code which can be repeatedly invoked / executed.